Before the Bell: Five things every investor needs to know

 “A lacklustre U.S. session and some weak performances overnight in Asia have done little to reassure investors, however, and there is a sense that, with two back-to-back shortened weeks, and the key earnings season now days away, the market will struggle to establish a clear direction,” IG chief market analyst Chris Beauchamp said in a note.
 “Usually, holidays and low volumes tend to favour the buyers, but unlike Thanksgiving and Christmas there appears to be little basis for an ‘Easter Bunny rally’, if such a thing could ever exist.”

-U.S. stock futures were little changed just after 7 a.m.
-(ET).
+U.S. stock futures were marginally lower at 8:45 a.m.
+(ET) pointing to a slightly weaker start to the trading day on Wall Street.
 Investors continued to focus on events in the Middle East and the Korean Peninsula after Washington signalled it could take further action against the Syrian government if it again used chemical weapons.
 In Asia, markets were mixed.
-Tokyo’s Nikkei lost 0.3 per cent, and Hong Kong’s Hang Seng 0.8 per cent.
+Tokyo’s Nikkei lost 0.3 per cent, and Hong Kong’s Hang Seng 0.7 per cent.
 The Shanghai composite advanced 0.6 per cent.
-In Europe, London’s FTSE 100 and the Paris CAC 40 were up by between 0.1 and 0.5 per cent by just past 4 a.m.
-(ET), though Germany’s DAX was down 0.1 per cent.
+In Europe, London’s FTSE 100 was up 0.6 per cent, and the Paris CAC 40 was up 0.03 per cent, though Germany’s DAX was down 0.1 per cent.

 Commodities